 Our curriculum is driven by the need to prepare our children for life long learning.
 Themes are planned with children’s needs in mind.
 We want to ensure the local community plays a part alongside the wider world.
 Reading and developing a rich and varied vocabulary underpins our curriculum, and visits and visitors are planned in to support and inspire learning.

-Please see the Curriculum Map section of this website for more details
+Please see the Our Curriculum page of this website for more details

 Religious Education and Collective Worship

 We endeavour to give our pupils experiences that will engage and encourage them to explore big questions about life, to find out what people believe and what difference this makes to how they live, so that pupils can make sense of religion, reflecting on their own ideas and ways of living, actively promoting values, including British values.

 Through this we aim to assist pupils to develop as individuals who are tolerant, sensitive and respectful of others.
 We hope they will have understanding attitudes towards the belief of others, regardless of whatever personal views they may hold.

 Our aims are based on the Leicestershire Agreed Syllabus for R.E.
 We aim to:

 - develop pupils’ knowledge and understanding of the beliefs and practices of the principal world faiths represented in Leicestershire.